 The DSHS Refugee Health Screening Program operates with funds from the Office of Refugee Resettlement (ORR) in the U.S. Department of Health and Human Services Administration for Children and Families (ACF).

-The program supports local health departments in principal refugee resettlement areas with resources to provide health assessments to newly arrived official Refugees, Amerasian-immigrants, Cuban and Haitian parolees/entrants, certain Afghanis and Iraqis with Special Immigrant Visas (SIVs), asylees, and victims of severe forms of trafficking (VoTs).
+The program supports local health departments in principal refugee resettlement areas with resources to provide health assessments to newly arrived official Refugees, Amerasian-immigrants, Cuban and Haitian parolees/entrants, certain Afghanis and Iraqis with Special Immigrant Visas (SIVs), asylees, and international victims of severe forms of trafficking (VoTs).
 Eligibility for services is within 90 days of arrival in the U.S., date granted asylum, or date certified as a VoT.
 The ideal timeframe is to provide a health assessment within 30 days, or less, after arrival or eligibility.

 Multi-lingual outreach and clinic interpreter support is available, and provided by health program or resettlement agency staff, contracted interpreter support, and/or telephone interpreting services.